wp-plugins/ad-inserter/readme.txt

 == Upgrade Notice ==

 = 1.4.2 =
-Added support to display blocks on all, desktop or mobile devices Added support for new widgets API - one widget for all code blocks with multiple instances - PLEASE REPLACE ALL OLD WIDGETS WITH THE NEW ONE!
+Display blocks on all, desktop or mobile devices;
+New widgets API - one widget for all code blocks with multiple instances - PLEASE REPLACE ALL OLD WIDGETS WITH THE NEW ONE!
-Fixed bug: Display block N days after post is published was not working properly Fixed bug: Display block after paragraph in some cases was not working propery
+Fixed bug: Display block N days after post is published;
+Fixed bug: Display block after paragraph

 = 1.4.1 =
 Fixed bug: Code blocks configured as widgets were not displayed properly on widgets admin page